hareeshghk/connect4/README.md

 (TODO) Implement UI to expose board over browser.

 # Usage

-make connect4
+make && ./connect4.out

-Update Makefile with cpp compiler you are using.(Default g++)
+Note: Update Makefile with cpp compiler you are using.(Default g++)

-Run the output file.
-./connect4.out

-Same output when run this Game:
+Sample output when run this Game:

 Number of Games: 2